Information for Candidates

 There is an online session available below.
 You must fill out the Online Campaign Info Session Verification Form in order to receive credit for watching the online session.

-The in person campaign information sessions will happen:
+The in person campaign information sessions have already happened.

 To receive credit for completing the Online Campaign Information session candidates must do the following:

 Campaigning is a central part to all-campus elections; the campus needs to know who candidates are and what their platform is.
 Campus Elections has regulations on campaigning to ensure an open, fair, and professional election.
 To better understand the campaigning process and guidelines all candidates are expected to know the 2019-20 Election Rules and are required to attend a campaign information session (see above).